somphene/somphene.github.io/log/_posts/2020-05-10-01-Intensive-Extensive-Duality.md

      Temperature | Entropy

+     - Force-Extension

- * The "Amount of Mass"
+ * The "Amount of Mass" in Thermodynamics is just the Energy.
+All Laws of Thermodynamics say that Energy is conserved no matter what forms it is divided into.